Sex, Empathy, Jealousy: How Emotions And Behavior Of Other Primates Mirror Our Own

 On the role of the alpha male in chimpanzee colonies

 "Alpha male" in my field just means the top male.
 You have the top male and the top female.
 You have only one of them.
-You cannot have two alpha males in a group of chimps, or two alpha females.
+You cannot have two alpha males in a group of chimps or two alpha females.
 It means the top individual, and the term comes out of wolf research. ...

 The alpha male has many duties. ...
 A good alpha male breaks up fights and defends the underdog — not the winners, usually, but the losers.
-And the alpha male also is the consoler-in-chief, [who] goes to individuals after a fight to console the ones who have lost and sit with them and groom with them and hold them and things like that.
-And so the consoler-in-chief role is extremely important and an alpha male who is good at that, he is also usually kept in power for longer.
+And the alpha male also is the consoler in chief, [who] goes to individuals after a fight to console the ones who have lost and sit with them and groom with them and hold them and things like that.
+And so the consoler-in-chief role is extremely important, and an alpha male who is good at that, he is also usually kept in power for longer.

 In a chimpanzee society, [there are] always ... challengers to the top male.
-And it's almost as if the group is waiting [to see] if the male is a bully, [or if] they don't like him. ...
+And it's almost as if the group is waiting [to see] if the male is a bully [or if] they don't like him. ...
 If it's a good alpha male who keeps order and is protective and is not abusive, then they try to keep that male in power.

 On alpha females in bonobo colonies